 A 25-year-old with a $40,000 starting salary and nothing saved in his or her 401(k), would accumulate nearly $1.6 million by age 65 if he or she contributed 10 percent of his or her salary to a retirement plan each year, due largely to the magic of compounded growth, according to the AARP 401(k) calculator .
 The projection assumes a 7 percent annual rate of return, an annual 3 percent raise, and a 50 percent employer match on contributions up to 6 percent of his or her salary.

-Most high-income workers should be able to contribute the maximum of $19,000 to their 401(k) plan every year, Claerbout said, but if they are not, they should at least contribute enough to claim the employer match.
+Most high-income workers should be able to contribute the maximum of $19,500 to their 401(k) plan every year(the limit for 2021), Claerbout said, but if they are not, they should at least contribute enough to claim the employer match.
 “You need to contribute at least enough to get the free money your employer is giving you,” he said.